MIT-Emerging-Talent/ET6-CDSP-group-22-repo/README.md

 ---

 ## 🧭 Project Overview

-With rising consumer expectations for fast and reliable delivery, supply chain reliability has become critical for competitive success in retail.
+Supply chain reliability has become critical for competitive success in retail, with rising consumer expectations for fast and reliable delivery.
 However, U.S. retailers continue to face delivery delays, especially during peak seasons or in metropolitan areas.
 Despite technological advancements such as real-time tracking and predictive routing, these delays persist.
 The Express investigates these inefficiencies through statistical and systems-based analysis to identify root causes and develop actionable insights.

 ---